Frequently Asked Questions

 What gear should I or my child(ren) wear to Wrenacyn?

-You do not have to send them with any special equipment besides having them wear long pants and closed toed shoes.
+You or your child(ren) do not have to have any special equipment besides long pants and closed toed shoes.
 When riding with stirrups, we do require a simple boot with a small heel (so that the rider's foot cannot inadvertently slip through the stirrup and trap the rider) but we actually do a lot of work at the beginning without stirrups.
 We also have a variety of sizes of boots here to borrow.
 We provide helmets as well.

 The goal is to not have any barriers to learn about horses so we are flexible with the amount of gear required for the introduction phase of riding and while exploring if riding is right for each individual.